escens/kursagenten/documentation/documentation.md

 ```

 #### Description
-Course dates are created as seperate posts, representing specific scheduled instances of a course (location + specific date).
-They are connected to course by field "course_related_course".
-Course dates are only used in course pages and archive pages for course, ie course calendar (/kurs/).
+Course dates are created as separate `ka_coursedate` posts, representing specific scheduled instances of a `ka_course` (location + specific date).
+They are connected to courses by the field "course_related_course".
+Course dates are only used in course pages and archive pages for courses, i.e. course calendar (/kurs/).

-#### Meta Fields CPT coursedate
+#### Meta Fields CPT ka_coursedate
 - main_course_id: Reference to "parent" course ID
 - location_id: Location ID from Kursagenten
 - schedule_id: Schedule ID from Kursagenten